oaksoe/beacon-attd/ng-attd/docs/coding-guidelines.md

 max_line_length = 0
 trim_trailing_whitespace = true

+## Always leave one empty line after the last line in every file

 # Styling
 ## Use sass instead of css (.scss file instead of .css file)

 ## Naming a css classname
-1. Choose a prefix - 3 characters (Eg. abc-)
+- Choose a prefix - 3 characters (Eg. abc-)
-2. For common class names, use organization's prefix (Eg. itl-)
+- For common class names, use organization's prefix (Eg. itl-)
-3. For app-related class names, use the app's prefix (Eg. att-)
+- For app-related class names, use the app's prefix (Eg. att-)
-4. Follow hierarchy of html elements/angular components (Eg. itl-app, itl-header, itl-header-div)
+- Follow hierarchy of html elements/angular components (Eg. itl-app, itl-header, itl-header-div)

 # Folder/File Structure
 ## Have the following folder structure